GoogleCloudPlatform/ai-notebooks-extended/gke-hub-example/README.md

 1. Create Jupyter environments in the ./docker/jupyter folder.
 There is already a jupyter-mine-basic as an example.
 You can use official [AI Notebook servers images][ain] as a base for your Dockerfile.

 1. Modify the IMAGES_JUPYTER variable in [10-set-variables](set_variables) to add the relevant image names as comma separated list.
-This method is recommend if you are trying things locally.
+This method is recommended if you are trying things locally.
 To add limits and other profile information, you can modify directly the [jupyter_config.py](jupyter_config) and add profiles directly there.
 See the profile_list parameter in the [Kubespawner documentation](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html).

 1. Create docker images and deploy workloads